dib-lab/2020-paper-sourmash-gather/manuscript.md

 long-read (PacBio) simulated sequencing data is available.
 (CTB: check citations / content of latest actual CAMI pub, https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1)

-Since min-set-cov yields only a collection of genomes rather than a species list, we generated a taxonomic profile from a given metagenome cover through the following procedure.
-For each genome match, we noted the species designation in the NCBI taxonomy for that genome.
-Then, we calculated the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (red circles in Figure @fig:gather0 (a)).
-We used this fraction to weight the contribution of the genome's species designation towards the metagenome taxonomy.
-This procedure produces an estimate of that species' taxonomic contribution to the metagenome, normalized by the genome size.
+Since min-set-cov yields only a collection of genomes, it must be converted into a taxonomy.
+We therefore developed the following procedure for generating a taxonomic profile from a given metagenome cover.
+For each genome match, we note the species designation in the NCBI taxonomy for that genome.
+Then, we calculate the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (e.g. red circles in Figure @fig:gather0 (a)).
+We use this fraction to weight the contribution of the genome's species designation to the metagenome taxonomy.
+This procedure produces an estimate of that species' taxonomic contribution to the metagenome, and normalizes by the genome size.

 ![